-In her Newborn Photography Lighting online class, Kelly Brown explains and demonstrates how she controls natural daylight, continuous light, and studio strobe light, to create her newborn and family portraits.
+In her Newborn Photography Lighting online class, Kelly Brown demonstrates how she controls natural daylight, continuous light, and studio strobe light, to create her newborn and family portraits.

 In the strobe lighting tutorials, Kelly uses a “monolight” style of studio flash.
 In a monolight, the lamp and power supply are contained within the head.
 This differs from “floor pack” studio lights which you may also come across, in which the lamp head and the power-pack (which sits on the floor) are separate units.
 We find monolights to be more practical and portable for domestic studio photography, particularly in smaller spaces.